How to Get URLs of Images You Upload in WordPress

 After you access the Media Library, you’ll be able to see all the media files you’ve uploaded.
 Clicking on any one of them will show you its preview, as well as the basic information about the photo, such as its name, size, dimensions, and date when it was uploaded.

 On the bottom of the page, you’ll see the link to the file in the copy link field:

 If you copy that link and open it in a new tab, you’ll see the whole image:

 How to Find an Image URL if You Don’t Have Backend Access?

 If you’re not a website owner and don’t have access to the admin area of the website, you can still find out the URLs of images uploaded to WordPress websites.
 And it’s not a hard thing to do, either.

 When you’re browsing a website and you see an image you want to find the URL of, all you need to do is right-click the image and choose the “open image in new tab” option:

 You’ll open the image in the same way you would if you copied its link from the Media Library, and the URL will be the same:

 Let’s Wrap It Up!

 Images and other media are important types of content every website should use.
 The best thing about them is that there’s no reason why you wouldn’t use them more than once — as long as you don’t overdo it, that is.
+When you are replacing images in WordPress, be careful, since this can change the URLs of your images as well.
 If this is something you’d want to do, knowing how to get the URL of images on WordPress websites can be very helpful.
 Good thing it’s easy, too!